OCA/multi-company/partner_multi_company/README.rst

     * eg, One salesperson belongs to two companies(A,B) at the same time.
         When the salesperson switch company from A to B, the users from company A cannot read the salesperson's information anymore.
-    To solve this, we should change the salesperson to

 Installation
 ============

-To install this module, you need to:

- * have basic modules installed (sale)
+Install the module the regular way.

 Configuration
 =============

-To configure this module, you need to:

- * No specific configuration needed.
+Nothing special to configure.

 Usage
 =====
- A new field is introduced on partner form: Allowed companies under field 'System company'. everytime the salesperson creates a new customer, he can add allowed companies for this customer.The salesperson has to belong to the group "View all companies" to be able to see all the companies.
+ A new field is introduced on partner form: Allowed companies under field 'System company'. everytime a salesperson creates a new customer, he can add allowed companies for this customer.The salesperson has to belong to the group "View all companies" to be able to see all the companies.